 Laminitis in horses 101: Key information for all horse owners

 Laminitis in horses is a serious and potentially life-threatening condition that affects the hooves.
-Essentially, it is the inflammation of the laminae, the tissue that connects the hoof wall to the pedal bone inside the hoof.
+Essentially, it is inflammation of the laminae, the tissue that connects the hoof wall to the pedal bone inside the hoof.
+The inflammation is caused by lack of nutrients (circulation) to the lamellae structure.
 There are a few common causes of laminitis, and early warning signs that, when you know what to look for, enable you to take action before things get really bad.
 In this article we show you how to recognise laminitis, and what you can do to prevent it.

 Causes of laminitis in horses